Coloring Grids Avoiding Bicolored Paths: Main Result

 {\it Case 1.} $|V(P)|=k-2.$

-The only possibility of this case is that $P$ contains only vertices from a single column (only $C_j$) having exactly $k-2$ vertices, i.e. $V(P)=\{w_1,w_2, \dots, w_{k-2}\}.$ Assuming that $C_{j+1}$ exists, $x_1$ has color green by the maximality of $P$.
+The only possibility of this case is that $P$ contains only vertices from a single column (only $C_j$), i.e. $V(P)=\{w_1,w_2, \dots, w_{k-2}\}.$ Assuming that $C_{j+1}$ exists, $x_1$ has color green by the maximality of $P$.
 Since $w_2$ has color blue, $x_2$ has color red for a proper coloring.
 Also, the remaining vertices on $C_{j+1}$ have only red and green colors by maximality of $P$.
 Hence, the vertices on $C_{j+1}$ together with $w_1$ induce a red-green colored $P_{k-1}$.
-If $C_{j+1}$ does not exist and $P$ is the right side of the grid, then the same arguments yield a red-green colored $P_{k-1}$ similarly using the vertices on $C_{j-1}$ and $w_1.$ So, we consider this case in the following.
+If $C_{j+1}$ does not exist and $P$ is the right side of the grid, then the same arguments yield a red-green colored $P_{k-1}$ similarly using the vertices on $C_{j-1}$ and $w_1.$ This contradicts the maximality of $P.$

 {\it Case 2.} $|V(P)|=k-1.$